 If at one time you have asked yourself whether chickens have tongues or rather if they have teeth, then you are at the right place.
 Chickens have tongues the same as human beings.

 However, their tongues are much shorter, unlike those of human beings.
-Some individuals presume that chickens taste with their feet, but that is wrong.
+Some people presume chickens taste with their feet, but that is wrong.

 The Appearance of a Chicken Tongue

-The chicken tongue is triangle-shaped with a pointy end that is at the base of their beaks.
-If the chicken is dried up, it might hold to the base of the beak, appearing like it’s part and parcel of the beak.
+The chicken tongue is triangle-shaped with a pointy end at the base of their beaks.
+If the chicken is dried up, it might hold to the base of the beak, appearing part and parcel of the beak.

 The outside of the tongue has a small-grained sandpaper feel.
 It is enclosed in small prickles.
 The surface of the chicken tongue is similar to that of a cat’s tongue, which is a bit uneven and competent in holding onto something unusually well.

-A chicken’s tongue can differ in color compared to the rest of the mouth, but most of the time, it tones with it.
+A chicken’s tongue can differ in color compared to the rest of the mouth, but it often tones with it.